-- 1. WAL archive must be on an object store at the moment - 2.
-If supported by the underlying storage classes of the PostgreSQL volumes - 3.
-Snapshot recovery can be emulated using the bootstrap.recovery.recoveryTarget.targetImmediate option
+- 1. WAL archiving must currently use an object store through a plugin (or the deprecated native one). - 2.
+Availability of incremental and differential copies depends on the capabilities of the storage class used for PostgreSQL volumes. - 3.
+Snapshot recovery can be emulated by using the bootstrap. recovery. recoveryTarget.targetImmediate option.

-Scheduled backups
+Scheduled Backups

-Scheduled backups are the recommended way to configure your backup strategy in EDB Postgres for Kubernetes.
-They are managed by the ScheduledBackup resource.
+Scheduled backups are the recommended way to implement a reliable backup strategy in EDB Postgres for Kubernetes.
+They are defined using the ScheduledBackup custom resource.

-Please refer to ScheduledBackupSpec in the API reference for a full list of options.
+For a complete list of configuration options, refer to the ScheduledBackupSpec in the API reference.